websanco/liferay-learn/docs/dxp/latest/en/building-applications/core-frameworks/configuration-framework/configuration-form-renderer.md

    :lines: 31-42
    ```

 1. Override the `render()` method.
-In the example, `ConfigurationProvider` is used to access the configuration object.
+In the example, `ConfigurationProvider` accesses the configuration object.
 The servlet context provides access to the request dispatcher, which allows the custom JSP to read the configuration.

 1. Make sure to use the `@Reference` annotation to define the module's symbolic name.